 If the construction site, or portions of the site, is not accessible during the storm event, list the results of visual inspections at all relevant outfalls, discharge points, downstream locations, and any project maintenance activities.

-A QSP is expected to perform all the weekly inspections during each storm event (e.g., will require two or more QSP visits if there are two or more storm events in a week).
-SWPPP monitoring shall be completed by a Qualified SWPPP Practitioner (QSP) on a weekly basis during the construction period and at least once every 24 hours before, during, and after forecast rain events (any likely precipitation event forecast of 50 percent or greater probability).
+QSP is expected to perform at least one of the monthly inspections during each storm event (e.g., will require two or more QSP visits if there are two or more storm events in a month).

 After Storm Events